 adjustments to the existing ELOA in

 in effect as of January 1, 2022.

-Eligibility Requirements to Access the Law will remain the same after Jan.
+Eligibility Requirements to Access the Law, updated Jan.
 1, 2022:

 - Must be 18 years or older.